-Jordan’s future king, Saudi bride to tie the knot in palace ceremony signaling continuity of rule
+Jordan’s royal wedding day gets underway with surprise arrival of Britain’s William and Kate

+The attendance of the British royals had been kept under wraps, and was only confirmed by Jordanian state media a few hours before the start of the palace ceremony.

-AMMAN, Jordan (AP) — The future king of Jordan and an architect from Saudi Arabia linked to her country’s own monarchy are getting married on Thursday in a palace celebration that introduces him to the world and emphasizes continuity in an Arab state prized for its longstanding stability.
+The wedding of Jordan’s 28-year-old heir to the throne and Rajwa Alseif, a 29-year-old architect linked to her own country’s monarch, emphasizes continuity in an Arab state prized for its longstanding stability.
+The festivities, which are to start Thursday afternoon, also introduce Hussein to a wider global audience.

-The union of Crown Prince Hussein, 28, and Rajwa Alseif, 29, buttresses the royal family’s order of succession, refreshes its image after a palace feud and may even help resource-poor Jordan forge a strategic bond with its oil-rich neighbor, Saudi Arabia.
+The celebration buttresses the royal family’s order of succession, refreshes its image after a palace feud and may even help resource-poor Jordan forge a strategic bond with its oil-rich neighbor, Saudi Arabia.

+On Thursday morning, Saudi wedding guests and tourists — the men wearing white dishdasha robes and the women in brightly colored abayas — filtered through the sleek marbled lobby of the Four Seasons Hotel in Amman.
+Noura Al Sudairi, an aunt of the bride, was wearing sweatpants and sneakers on her way to breakfast.

+“We are all so excited, so happy about this union,” she said.
+“Of course it’s a beautiful thing for our families, and for the relationship between Jordan and Saudi Arabia.”

 Excitement over the nuptials — Jordan’s biggest royal event in years — has been building in the capital of Amman, where congratulatory banners of Hussein and his beaming bride adorn buses and hang over winding hillside streets.
 Shops had competing displays of royal regalia.
 Royal watchers speculated about which dress designer Alseif would select— still an official secret,